inttter/discid/README.md

 discid [userID]
 ```

-You will need to replace `[userId]` with the ID of the user you are trying to fetch the status of.
+You will need to replace `[userID]` with the ID of the user you are trying to fetch the status of.
 If you want an guide with images, visit [this section](https://iinter.me/writing/using-discid#how-do-you-find-a-user-id) of my post, otherwise, you can follow these steps.

 1. Enable Developer mode by going to **Settings** ➔ **Advanced** ➔ **Developer Mode**, and check the toggle.